OUR MINISTRIES

 We offer transportation/meals/companionship.
 If you or someone you know could use a little extra TLC, contact the Church Office.

-The Birthday Fellowship Luncheon meets at 1 pm at Table 59, 3360 N. State Highways 59, on the third Thursday of every month.
+The Birthday Fellowship Luncheon meets on the third Thursday of every month at different restaurants.
 All are welcome!

 Music and Worship